icub-tech-iit/documentation/docs/icub_kinematics/icub-model-naming-conventions/icub-model-naming-conventions.md

 ## Sensors

-The naming for the sensors mounted on `iCub` follows this naming convention:
+The names of the sensors mounted on `iCub` follows this convention:

 `<link>_<type>_<nr>`